Energy

 Using our network of angel and venture capital investors, Market Potential helps position its energy clients with well-matched energy investors, developing key features of the business to maximize investor attractiveness.

 April, 2011 - The White House sets goal to reduce petroleum imports by 33% by 2025.
 President Obama notes the US would achieve this by increasing responsible oil and gas production, improving fuel efficiency, and investing in clean alternative fuels.
+This goal was achieved by 2014.

 March, 2011 - State of California decisively passed the 33% Renewable Standard legislation requiring utilities to derive 33% of their power from renewable sources by 2020.